tai-yin/digispark-attiny85-setup/README.md

 For example, connect Digispark ATtiny85 pin 0 to Arduino Uno pin 11, Digispark ATtiny85 pin 1 to Arduino Uno pin 12, etc.

-Also connect a 10uF capacitor between arduino RST and arduino GND.
-Note that when using an electrolytic capacitor, put anode on RST and cathode on GND.
+Also connect a 10uF capacitor between arduino pin 10 (RESET) and arduino GND.
+Note that when using an electrolytic capacitor, put anode on RESET and cathode on GND.

 ### 5. Use avrdude CLI to burn bootloader to Digispark ATtiny85 with Arduino Uno as ISP